oit-ipbl/portal/README.md

 ---
 ### Pre-Learning
 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)
-All students are required to complete the Robots and Image Processing  until 8/1.
+All students are required to complete the Robots and Image Processing  until 7/31.
 - [Robots]（See, after 7/7）
-- [Image Processing]（Coming soon）
+- [Image Processing]（See, after 7/7）

 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)
-All students are required to complete the Integration until 8/21.
+All students are required to complete the Integration until 8/20.
 - Integration of [Robots] and [Image Processing]（Coming soon）

 ## Final Competition